bosoninfo/Resource_AI-Prolog-Essential/Chapter07/README.md

 - ***Example 7.1.1*** and ***Example 7.1.2*** are examples of reasoning based on propositional logic.
 While ***Example 7.1.3*** is an example of reasoning based on first order logic.
 - ***Example 7.1.1*** and ***Example 7.1.3*** are examples of monotonic reasoning. ***Example 7.1.2*** which includes negation, represents a type of non-monotonic reasoning.

+## 7.2 Automated Reasoning - Top-down and Bottom-up
+Reasoning approaches can be divided into two categories: Topdown and Bottom-up.
+- Top-down is the approach that starts the derivation from the goal, and traces down to the fact set through rules.
+- Bottom-up is the approach to start reasoning from the fact set.
+It repeatedly applies rules to the fact set, derive new facts, updates the fact set till the goal is proved or the fact set becomes stabilized.